 2023 ExTRA Award Winners

 The ExTRA program supports employers of all sizes, ranging from small businesses with just a handful of employees to large organizations with hundreds of employees.
-Companies that are interested in apprenticeships should contact Natori Neal.
+Company industries include healthcare and EMS, plumbing, industrial maintenance, construction and many others.

 In Southern Virginia, the need for an apprenticeship focus was evident after a 2018 apprenticeship analysis was completed by IALR for GO Virginia Region 3.
 Over 100 companies responded, and 87 employers expressed interest in considering offering apprenticeships in the near future (within three years).
 These employers indicated that their highest needs were for information and technical assistance as well as funding for related technical instruction.